jlollis/vscode-jack-hack-asm-nand2tetris/README.md

 This is just practice for making a VSCode extension.

-Added language definitions for Jack OS to this VSCode extension: https://github.com/roblourens/vscode-nand2tetris-hdl
+Added Jack language definitions to this VSCode extension: https://github.com/roblourens/vscode-nand2tetris-hdl

 How-to: